"Javing" is the present continuous form of "to program in Java".

 Race conditions with Kafka consumers can happen and one of the main reasons is that in multi partition scenarios, the order of the events is not guaranteed.
 In order to guarantee ordering timestamps and/or unique identifiers is needed.

+Today I did a code challenge that a recruiter gave me.
+Is for a vacancy at a London company.
 I thought to record a demo explaining the code that i implemented and some of my thoughts, just to have here for future reference.
 I uploaded the code to this repo: https://github.com/SFRJ/offers

 In the requirements it says to publish in github, so if I am allowed to publish in github, maybe I am allowed to also publish on the blog and on youtube :)